GSA-TTS/FAC-transition-site/src/tribal.md

 Once you’ve gained access, here is how to search for suppressed Tribal audits via our [web search](https://app.fac.gov/dissemination/search/):

 <ol>
-{% for item in collections.tribal %}
+{% for item in collections.tribal | sortAscendingByName %}
   {% if item.data.title | length %}
   <li>
     <a href="#{{item.data.title | slugify }}">{{item.data.title}}</a>